 The CBT model (Source: Wikipedia)

-The core beliefs about yourself, other people, and the future are in the middle of the triangle.
+The core beliefs about yourself, others, and the future are in the middle of the triangle.
 Your core beliefs form the foundation of how your thoughts, feelings, and behaviors are connected.

 Core beliefs are only sometimes evident; figuring them out is part of Cognitive Behavioral Therapy.
 What is more noticeable are the triggers – such as an unfortunate event – and your reactions to that event.
 They are the tip of the iceberg, and your core beliefs form the bottom of the iceberg.